The Green Years (film): Plot

-In 1900, Robert Shannon, a young orphan, is sent to live with his grandparents in Scotland.
+In 1900, Robert Shannon, a young orphan, is sent from Ireland to live with his grandparents in Scotland.
 His great-grandfather becomes the lad's mentor/father figure, helping him overcome the challenges of youth, and mollifying the cold stinginess of Robert's grandfather.
 The young Robert suffers life's trials, and the kind, old great-grandfather, despite given to drink and tall tales, is always there to help him rebound.
 In time, the intelligent Robert grows into a teenager, and comes to love his childhood friend Alison.
 After many twists and turns, setbacks and near misses, fate inevitably and irrevocably intervenes.
 He proceeds to attend medical college, attains a career, then marries his sweetheart.